undead25/rsg/README.md

 ## Why
 > As we all know that there are a lot of CLIs, including each official CLI.

+- Yeah, leaning.
+There are a lot of details which helps me review what I have got during do this repo.
+- Speed project initialization, instead of copy files from other own project.
+- Hope this repo can give you some sign for your own CLI tools

 ## Note
-Just working in progress, now supports simple React Apps.
+> If you use this, I'll say Thanks, But I highly recommend you do your own CLI *Just working in progress, now supports simple React Apps.*

 ## Features
 ### React